 For more information, see the Guide to File Management for Chief Architect files articles linked in the Related Articles section.

 If the error is plan specific, and if it is a result of file corruption, check the Archives to see if a recent copy of the plan exists which does not generate the error message.
 See KB-00099 on Accessing Your Archive Files to learn more.

 If none of the prior steps resolve the error, then it is likely caused by something either with regards to the computer's operating system, hardware, or in the file itself.
 If you would like to help us determine the cause of the problem so that it can be resolved, please follow the instructions below.

 Some of the requested information may identify you as well as specific information about your computer, but it will also help us determine the source of the problem.
 Please be assured that any files submitted to Chief Architect Technical Support will be used for troubleshooting purposes only.

 To report an error to Chief Architect Technical Support

-- Use the Backup Entire Plan tool to create a folder with a copy of the file in which the error occurs, along with all referenced files.
+Use the Backup Entire Plan tool to create a zipped folder with a copy of the file in which the error occurs, along with all referenced files.

-- Give the ticket a short but descriptive title, and in the text of the ticket, type a detailed description of the problem, including the exact steps that caused the error to occur as best as you are able.
+Give the ticket a short, but descriptive, title then in the text of the ticket, type a detailed description of the problem.
+Please be sure to include the exact steps that caused the error to occur, as best as you are able to remember them.

-- Click the Browse button and attach all three of the requested files (the compressed plan Backup folder, System Info and Message Log) to your ticket, then submit the ticket.
+After you have entered in as much information as you can provide on how to reproduce the error and its exact wording, then click the Browse button and attach all three of the requested files (the compressed plan Backup folder, System Info and Message Log) to your ticket.
+Finally, submit the ticket.